SKrotkih/eMia-React-Native/README.md

 ## Installation

-For iOS
 Clone or unzip the repository.
+In root direcory:

+npm install

+Build iOS app.

-Go to the ios folder.
-Make
+In the ios direcory:

 pod install

 Open eMia.xcworkspace

+build the project

+Note.
+For the current react-native version 0.51.0 you will see error like

+#import <fishhook/fishhook.h>  file not found

+fix it:

+#import "fishhook.h"

+repead the build.

 03-21-2018